kolovsky/spark-traffic-modeler/readme.md

 Spark Traffic Modeler
 =====================

 Tool for transport modeling for Apache Spark.
 The aim of the project is implement two step (Origin-Destination matrix estimation and Traffic assignment) of the four-step transport model.
-All algorithms are implement in Apache Spark environment, therefore it is possible to create a large models.
+All algorithms have been implemented in Apache Spark environment, therefore it is possible to create large traffic models.

 Traffic Assignment
 ------------------